top of page

 adoptions.

 In 2019, Murphy and Prairie died within five months of each other, both from old age.
 Murphy was 14 1/2.
 Prairie was 12.
-Suddenly, Tchoupitoulas Rose became the sole surviving member of the Golden Horde.
+Suddenly, Tchoupitoulas Rose became the sole surviving and Lead Dog of the Golden Horde.

 The Second Generation